Being Boring: Live performances

+the 1994 Discovery Tour, released on CD and DVD as Discovery: Live in Rio 1994;

+the Pandemonium Tour in 2009–2010, featured on the live album and concert film Pandemonium; and on the Dreamworld: The Greatest Hits Live tour in 2022–2024.

 B-side

 The B-side, "We All Feel Better in the Dark" was written around a piece of music Chris Lowe had composed and features him as the lead vocalist.
 He said that "The idea came from a tape I bought from a health food shop round the corner from the studio: The Secrets of Sexual Attraction.
 The words are terrible.
 Awful.
 Embarrassing."
-The track proved to be a fan favourite and was performed live during their Performance Tour in 1991.
+Lowe performed the song during their Performance tour in 1991.
 The remix 12-inch includes two mixes of the track by Brothers in Rhythm.